Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Does homeowners insurance cover foundation cracks?

-Foundation cracks are only covered when they are caused directly by a sudden, covered peril — such as a burst pipe, explosion, or storm event.
+Foundation cracks are only covered when caused directly by a sudden, covered peril such as a burst pipe, explosion, or storm event.
 Cracks that result from settling, soil movement, aging concrete, or poor construction are explicitly excluded from standard homeowners insurance policies.
 If you notice new cracks after a specific incident, document everything immediately and file a claim quickly.
 In most cases, however, foundation cracks are a maintenance issue, not an insurable loss.

 Will insurance pay for foundation issues caused by a burst pipe?